 Invensys Plc (ISYS), the two-century-old company that makes software used to run the London Underground’s subway trains, stands to reap a gain of at least 32 percent for shareholders by putting itself up for sale.

 Invensys, which has fallen almost 10 times as much as the FTSE All-Share Index of U.K.-listed companies since naming Wayne Edmunds its chief executive officer last year, said yesterday it had been approached by Emerson Electric Co.
-(EMR) and other potential bidders.
+(EMR:US) and other potential bidders.
 After preliminary talks ended without an agreement and Invensys said no discussions are “ongoing,” the 1.79 billion pound ($2.79 billion) company could now attract Siemens AG (SIE) or General Electric Co.
-(GE), according to Huntington Asset Advisors.
+(GE:US), according to Huntington Asset Advisors.

 While Invensys’s pension obligations are a potential obstacle to any deal, the London-based company is cheaper than 88 percent of its electrical-equipment rivals based on earnings before interest, taxes, depreciation and amortization, data compiled by Bloomberg show.
 Credit Suisse Group AG says Invensys could be worth at least 2.36 billion pounds in an acquisition, giving the acquirer a company that generates more than a third of its sales from emerging markets and sells technologies for everything from power generation to railroads and oil refining.